Chamonix, jewel of the Alps

 La Caleche

-A must-visit to enjoy Savoyard fondue in a rustic setting.
+A must-visit to savor Savoyard fondue in a rustic setting.

 Price range: €€-€€€